Ludwig Wittgenstein: The Vienna Circle

-The Tractatus was now the subject of much debate amongst philosophers, and Wittgenstein was a figure of increasing international fame.
-In particular, a discussion group of philosophers, scientists and mathematicians, known as the Vienna Circle, had built up purportedly as a result of the inspiration they had been given by reading the Tractatus.
-While it is commonly assumed that Wittgenstein was a part of the Vienna Circle, in reality, this was not actually the case.
-German philosopher Oswald Hanfling writes bluntly: "Wittgenstein was never a member of the Circle, though he was in Vienna during much of the time.
+The Tractatus was now the subject of much debate among philosophers, and Wittgenstein was a figure of increasing international fame.
+In particular, a discussion group of philosophers, scientists, and mathematicians, known as the Vienna Circle, had developed purportedly as a result of the inspiration they had received from reading the Tractatus.
+Though many assume that Wittgenstein was a part of the Vienna Circle, in reality, he was not.
+German philosopher Oswald Hanfling writes bluntly: "Wittgenstein was never a member of the Circle, though he was in Vienna during much of the time."
+Indeed it is doubtful, as Brian McGuinness notes, that Wittgenstein ever attended any meetings of the Vienna Circle proper.
+Yet, Hanfling asserts, "his influence on the Circle's thought was at least as important as that of any of its members."

-Yet his influence on the Circle's thought was at least as important as that of any of its members."
-However, the philosopher A. C. Grayling contends that while certain superficial similarities between Wittgenstein's early philosophy and logical positivism led its members to study the Tractatus in detail and to arrange discussions with him, Wittgenstein's influence on the Circle was rather limited.
+Philosopher A. C. Grayling, however, contends that while certain superficial similarities between Wittgenstein's early philosophy and logical positivism led its members to study the Tractatus in detail and to arrange discussions with him, Wittgenstein's influence on the Circle was rather limited.
 The fundamental philosophical views of Circle had been established before they met Wittgenstein and had their origins in the British empiricists, Ernst Mach, and the logic of Frege and Russell.
-Whatever influence Wittgenstein did have on the Circle was largely limited to Moritz Schlick and Friedrich Waismann and, even in these cases, resulted in little lasting effect on their positivism.
-Grayling states: "...it is no longer possible to think of the Tractatus as having inspired a philosophical movement, as most earlier commentators claimed."
+Whatever influence Wittgenstein did have on the Circle was largely limited to Moritz Schlick and Friedrich Waismann and, even in these cases, had little lasting effect on their positivism.
+Grayling states that "it is no longer possible to think of the Tractatus as having inspired a philosophical movement, as most earlier commentators claimed."

-From 1926, with the members of the Vienna Circle, Wittgenstein would take part in many discussions.
-However, during these discussions, it soon became evident that Wittgenstein held a different attitude towards philosophy than the members of the Circle.
-For example, during meetings of the Vienna Circle, he would express his disagreement with the group's misreading of his work by turning his back to them and reading poetry aloud.
-In his autobiography, Rudolf Carnap describes Wittgenstein as the thinker who gave him the greatest inspiration.
+Schlick first met Wittgenstein in 1927 and did so several times before the latter would agree to be introduced to some of his colleagues.
+From 1927 to 1928 Wittgenstein met with small groups that included Schlick, almost always Waismann, sometimes Rudolf Carnap, and sometimes Herbert Feigl and his future wife Maria Kesper.
+From 1929, Wittgenstein's contact with the Circle would be restricted to meetings with Schlick and Waismann only.
+Conversations from these later meetings (December 1929 up to March 1932) were recorded by Waismann and eventually published in English translation in Ludwig Wittgenstein and the Vienna Circle (1979).
+By the time they began Schlick had tasked Waismann with writing an exposition of Wittgenstein's philosophy.
+This project would undergo radical transformation but the final text, inspired by Wittgenstein but very much Waismann's own work, was eventually published in English as The Principles of Linguistic Philosophy (1965).
+Some further draft materials for the project and dictations were published in English under the editorship of Gordon Baker in 2003.

+In his autobiography, Rudolf Carnap describes Wittgenstein as the thinker who most inspired him.
 However, he also wrote that "there was a striking difference between Wittgenstein's attitude toward philosophical problems and that of Schlick and myself.
 Our attitude toward philosophical problems was not very different from that which scientists have toward their problems."
 As for Wittgenstein: